kartik-v/yii2-label-inplace/README.md

 You can see detailed [documentation](http://demos.krajee.com/label-inplace) on usage of the extension.

 ## Latest Release
-The latest version of the module is v1.2.0 released on 25-Nov-2014.
+The latest version of the module is v1.2.1 released.
 Refer the [CHANGE LOG](https://github.com/kartik-v/yii2-label-inplace/blob/master/CHANGE.md) for details.

 ## Installation